 National Student Campaign Against Hunger and Homelessness Activist Internships

 Meet new people, get involved in your community, learn important skills, and make a difference on the issues that matter.
 Interns take on a leadership role within a campaign, and in many cases are able to receive course credit for their work.
 We are now accepting applications for our spring internship program.
-Muhlenberg College students will organize with students across the nation on our Spring 2013 campaign, the Hunger Cleanup, and learn how to make a difference on poverty issues in their community.
+Muhlenberg College students will organize with students across the nation and learn how to make a difference on poverty issues in their community.
 You'll learn how to recruit a team, plan an event, and build grassroots support for the campaign, as well as learning how to educate your peers on the issue.
 Apply here today: www.studentsagainsthunger.org

 Opportunities in Related Disciplines

 Search for a non-scientific summer job at the National Institute of Health: http://www.jobs.nih.gov/